 Although beef or lamb are classics often dished up for Easter Sunday lunch, they can also be an expensive addition to your shopping list.

-And when you consider that just one kilogram of beef produces 60kg of greenhouse gas emissions, and meat and dairy alone contribute to about 14.5% of global greenhouse gas emissions, cost isn't the only reason why you may choose to opt for a meat-free Easter lunch this year.
-And there are plenty of delicious vegetarian or plant-based options that you can try to create a memorable feast.
+And when you consider that just one kilogram of beef produces 60kg of greenhouse gas emissions, and meat and dairy alone contribute to about 14.5% of global greenhouse gas emissions, cost isn't the only reason why you might opt for a meat-free Easter lunch this year.

 "As the temperature gets cooler, vegetarian pies and tarts with ready-made filo or puff pastries are a warm and versatile option to feed a crowd relatively cheaply," says Fiona.

-Fiona recommends Greek spanakopita with spinach, feta and hard-boiled eggs, a roasted pumpkin tart with spinach, walnuts and feta, or a mushroom, cream cheese and thyme tart.
+Fiona recommends Greek spanakopita with spinach, feta and hard-boiled eggs; a roasted pumpkin tart with spinach, walnuts and feta; or a mushroom, cream cheese and thyme tart.

-Cheack out Fiona's recipe for vegan chilli, and other slow cooker ideas for cheaper cuts of meat.
+If the weather isn't too warm, you could also bring out the slow cooker and create a no-fuss, meat-free, budget meal that will satisfy a crowd.
+Check out Fiona's recipe for vegan chilli, and other slow cooker ideas for cheaper cuts of meat.

 6. Make a 'greener' Easter hat

 The Easter hat parade is a much-anticipated primary school event for most Australian kids.
-However, buying single-use materials to make a hat that'll be worn for all of an hour can become an unintentionally wasteful and costly artistic endeavour.
+But buying single-use materials to make a hat that'll be worn for all of an hour can become an unintentionally wasteful and costly artistic endeavour.

 Encourage kids to use items from around the house or the recycling bin to craft their masterpiece.
 Recycled packaging, toilet paper rolls and cardboard can give structure to a hat.

 And when it comes to decorative flourishes, natural materials will cost nothing and help reduce waste, so raid the garden for pretty leaves, flowers or twigs that can add some natural beauty to your child's masterpiece.
-Old buttons, discarded ribbons, string, bottle tops or scraps of fabric are also excellent reusable materials.

-Rising fuel prices are likely a concern for those hitting the road over the long weekend.
-Our recent Consumer Pulse survey found that second to food and groceries, 82% of households are worrying about the number at the pump.
-We recommend using our top-rated fuel apps when planning your trip to plot out the cheapest petrol stations on your journey.
+We recommend using one of our top-rated fuel apps when planning your trip to plot out the cheapest petrol stations on your journey.
 Other ways to save on fuel include maintaining your vehicle, avoiding over-revving, refraining from speeding and avoiding short trips.

 8. Look for free school holiday activities

-Activities that keep the kids occupied during the school holidays can add up quickly.
+Activities that keep the kids busy during the school holidays can add up quickly.
 If you're staying at home, make the most of free local council events and activities, trips to free galleries or museums, and outings to local libraries, beaches, reserves, bike tracks or parks.

-If you're working, swap playdates with other parents to limit the days you have to pay for childcare.
-And for those days you do have kids to look after, consider lower-cost ways to keep them busy, such as cooking or baking Easter treats, Easter craft projects, gardening (perhaps planting some seeds or making bouquets from the garden) or water play.
+And for those days you do have kids to look after, consider cheaper ways to keep them busy, such as cooking or baking Easter treats, Easter craft projects, gardening (perhaps planting some seeds or making bouquets from the garden) or water play.

 Stock images: Getty, unless otherwise stated.